adrhill/julia-ml-course/website/write.md

 $ julia --project --banner=no
 ```

+!!! tip
-If you are using an editor other than VSCode, I recommend setting a shell alias for this command.
+    If you are using an editor other than VSCode, set a shell alias for `julia --project --banner=no`.

-### `Project.toml` in packages
+## Package environments

+### Adding package dependencies

 !!! tip
     Make sure to read the [page on environments](/environments) first!